 Everything old is new again.
 I firmly believe that.
 Even after thousands of years, we still rely on the circle to create necklaces, rings, bracelets, and pendants, and we’re still in the thrall of its understated power.
-You may have noticed that a lot of my Lila Clare Jewelry is inspired by the circle.
+You may have noticed that many Lila Clare Jewelry pieces are inspired by the circle.
 I adore its pure, uncomplicated strength, and I’m humbled by its ancient roots.
 In particular, I’m drawn to a few circle-inspired symbols that have particular meaning for me: the moon and the family.

 Luna Collection: I created my Luna Collection to celebrate the mystical power of the moon and the celestial bodies that shape the rhythms of our days.
 The moon, in particular, guides us in ways that are both far-reaching and deeply intimate.
 It commands the rise and fall of the tides that brings life to our beaches — just as it guides the monthly cycle of our bodies.
 The moon is far enough away to demand amazement and yet close enough to show us its cratered face.
 It’s like a piece of heaven you can (almost) touch.

-The simple handmade silver and gold spheres in my Luna collection, are my way of harnessing that fleeting celestial moment and bringing it down to earth.
+The simple handmade silver and gold hoops in my Luna collection are my way of harnessing that fleeting celestial moment and bringing it down to earth.
 These pieces range from minimalist open circle shapes, like my Cynthia Five Linked Circle Necklace that offers a hint of the moon in its phases, to the interconnected weaving of circles in the Cynthia Circle Nest Necklace.

-Mother & Family Collection: The cradle of a mother’s arms, the swell of a growing belly, the warmth of a family gathered around the table — these powerful images of connection and encircling love are what inspired me to create my Mom & Family Collection.
-In this set of jewelry, I make silver and gold necklaces with interconnected circle pendants for moms to celebrate this momentous rite of passage.
-And because every family is unique, I’ve made this collection completely customizable with pieces like my Custom Generations Dangle Circle Necklace.
+Mother & Family: The cradle of a mother’s arms, the swell of a growing belly, the warmth of a family gathered around the table — these powerful images of connection and encircling love are what inspired many of the handmade linked circle necklaces in the Luna Collection.
+I make silver and gold necklaces with interconnected circle pendants for moms to celebrate this momentous rite of passage.

 These threads of connections are why I create circles pieces for you.
 Dr. Brené Brown wrote, "I define connection as the energy that exists between people when they feel seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.”
 It is my joy that I am able to create something to symbolize that connection and those relationships.